 Other types of okonomiyaki are:

-- Negiyaki - A thin pancake filled with Negi.
-(Type of onion)
+- Negiyaki - A thin pancake filled with Negi. (onion type)

-- Okonomiyaki of Matsuri - They are sold at festivals and events, they are made in large quantities, they usually have standard ingredients such as bacon and cabbage;
+- Matsuri's Okonomiyaki – They are sold at festivals and events, are made in large quantities, usually have standard ingredients such as bacon and cabbage;

-This recipe is very varied and can be made in different ways and with different ingredients.
+This recipe is quite varied and can be made in different ways and with different ingredients.
 The most common dough has the following ingredients:

 - 150g of cabbage or more;